CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 + Central client-to-client services
 The installed application connects to a server that manages information about other clients.
 To do this, the application of the client first has to transmit information about the resources that it wants to provide to the server.
 Only after this step can an IT system usually access information about the other logged on clients.
 These include, for example, the IP address, the user, and the content provided.
 With the help of this information, a direct connection to the remote client can be established and its resources used.
 If the central server fails, the contact information of the connected IT systems is no longer available and the clients can no longer establish a data connection with each other.
 This results in the failure of the entire client-to-client network.
 + Decentralized client-to-client services:
 Distributed client-to-client services do not require a central server that manages the connected users.
 The users of these services' IT systems establish data connections with each other to exchange information about the resources provided.
 Not only can the resources of the IT systems with which a connection is established directly be searched, but also information about other clients, who in turn have established a data connection, can be retrieved.
 Because each client can connect to multiple clients, a network is created that allows each client to retrieve information about the resources provided by other clients.
-These decentralized client-to-client services assume that the application must be set up with a client which is part of this network in order to become a member of the network.
+These remote client-to-client services require that the application be set up with a client which is part of this network in order to become a member of the network.
 The required contact information must be known in advance.
 Since many networks benefit from a large amount of connected IT systems, this contact information is often published on websites.
 + Hybrid client-to-client services
 Hybrid client-to-client services are similar to central client-to-client services, except that multiple independent servers can be used.
 As with core client-to-client services, clients provide a server with the resources they provide and contact information on how to reach them.
 The servers in turn share this information with other servers.
 If necessary, the clients can access the resources of other clients that are not managed by the same server.